RatingGull27/KonataBot/README.md

 Konata is a multi-modular discord bot made in the [Eris](https://abal.moe/Eris) library.

 ## Installation
-We will not show you how to install Konata ( Come soon )
+We will not show you how to install Konata

 ### Libraries
 * Node.js => Runtime environment,